 Abscessed Tooth Extraction

 An abscessed tooth can cause intense pain.
 You can prevent severe dental infections by visiting your dentist regularly and practicing good oral care at home.
 When an infection spreads too far, your dentist may proceed with an extraction.
 Many times, dentists try other measures to save your tooth before resorting to an extraction.
 You may get a prescription for antibiotics, a filling, or a root canal.
-Get a thorough dental exam to find the best tooth abscess treatment for you.
+Get a thorough dental exam to find one of the best tooth abscess treatment for you.